 - Baked Beans.
 CLASSIC with barbecue.
 Make Easy Baked Beans if you’re in a hurry or Boston Baked Beans for something long and slow.

 - Mac and Cheese.
-Add Instant Pot Mac and Cheese to the mix and you’ll have an award winning pulled pork recipe.
+Add Instant Pot Mac and Cheese to the mix for a comfort food meal.

 Slow Cooker Pulled Pork